zzcx88/Typescript-Three.js-GameFramework/README.md

 https://zzcx88.github.io/Typescript-Three.js-GameFramework/

+Del: Sample Scene Load

 If an object is selected
+Q: Gizmo On/Off

+and if Gizmo Off

-W: move forward
+W: accelation
+S: deaccelation

 Directional keys: roll or pitch